 Some very dry wine has zero sugar in it, where sweeter wines can have over 20% of their calories from sugar or more.
 It all depends on how the grapes are processed.

-Here's your list for the top wines to avoid on keto:
+Here's your list of the top wines to avoid on keto:

 - Dessert Wine - 164 calories and 14 grams of carbs per drink (5 fl oz)